easyt0re/piecewiseLinearModel/README.md

 based on all these, init_torques_adm = [-359.3; 217.8; 359.5; 2.40; -0.22; -952.1] and init_torques_sim = [0.3630; -0.2233; -0.3630; 0.0063; 0; 0.9414]

 # 20180426
-for some reasons, the z axis of joint 4 in the ADAMS model is not point out.
+for some reason, the z axis of joint 4 in the ADAMS model is not point out.

 this introduced a sign-flip between ADAMS model and Simscape model